 Foreshadowing: In the beginning of the movie, a child has an accident with a toy boat in a puddle.
 That toy boat is a scale model of the SS United States

 Genre Savvy: "When they tell you not to panic, that's when you run!"

 The Glasses Come Off: Played for Laughs as Noah tries on a pair of oversized sunglasses, then whips them off dramatically to share a message from Kate with Jackson: "She wants us to come home!"

-Government Conspiracy: The government knew, and didn't tell anyone even after it started.
-And they assassinated everyone who tried to tell people the truth, except for obvious nutjobs like Charlie Frost.
-Somewhat justified as this was really the only way they could build any Arks without the place being swarmed by refugees, terrorists, renegade army units, etc. that would jeopardize any humans surviving.
+Government Conspiracy: The governments of the world knew beforehand, but didn't tell anyone even after it started, assassinating everyone who tried to tell people the truth, except for obvious nutjobs like Charlie Frost.
+Explained as being the only way they could build any Arks without the place being swarmed by refugees, terrorists, renegade army units, etc. that would jeopardize any humans surviving.

 The Great Flood: And that's after the land-shattering earthquakes and volcanoes.

 Heroic Sacrifice: Yuri throws one of his children to safety, the momentum of which hurtles him to his death. and Sasha stays in the plane in order to give the others a chance to escape.
 Heck, even Tamara ensures her dog is safe but is fatally trapped herself.